Star formation

 Star formation is the process by which dense regions within molecular clouds in interstellar space—sometimes referred to as "stellar nurseries" or "star-forming regions"—collapse and form stars.
 As a branch of astronomy, star formation includes the study of the interstellar medium (ISM) and giant molecular clouds (GMC) as precursors to the star formation process, and the study of protostars and young stellar objects as its immediate products.
 It is closely related to planet formation, another branch of astronomy.
 Star formation theory, as well as accounting for the formation of a single star, must also account for the statistics of binary stars and the initial mass function.
-Most stars do not form in isolation but as part of a group of stars referred as star clusters or stellar associations.
+Most stars do not form in isolation but as part of a group of stars referred to as star clusters or stellar associations.

-First stars

-Star formation is divided into three groups called "Populations".
-Population III stars formed from primordial hydrogen after the Big Bang.
-These stars are poorly understood but should contain only hydrogen and helium.
-Population II stars formed from the debris of the first stars and they in turn created more higher atomic number chemical elements.
-Population I stars are young metal-rich (contain elements other than hydrogen and helium) stars like the Sun.

-The initial star formation was driven by gravitational attraction of hydrogen within local areas of higher gravity called dark matter halos.
-As the hydrogen lost energy through atomic or molecular energy transitions, the temperature of local clumps fell allowing more gravitational condensation.
-Eventually the process leads to collapse into a star.
-Details of the dynamics of the Population III stars is now believed to be as complex as star formation today.

 Stellar nurseries

 Interstellar clouds

 Spiral galaxies like the Milky Way contain stars, stellar remnants, and a diffuse interstellar medium (ISM) of gas and dust.
 The interstellar medium consists of 10^{4} to 10^{6} particles per cm^{3}, and is typically composed of roughly 70% hydrogen, 28% helium, and 1.5% heavier elements by mass.
-The trace amounts of heavier elements were and are produced within stars via stellar nucleosynthesis and ejected as the stars pass beyond the end of their main sequence lifetime.
+The trace amounts of heavier elements are produced within stars via stellar nucleosynthesis and ejected as the stars pass beyond the end of their main sequence lifetime.
 Higher density regions of the interstellar medium form clouds, or diffuse nebulae, where star formation takes place.
 In contrast to spiral galaxies, elliptical galaxies lose the cold component of its interstellar medium within roughly a billion years, which hinders the galaxy from forming diffuse nebulae except through mergers with other galaxies.